-The setup script provided in the in-application Agent install instructions requires outbound HTTPS access to a number of different endpoints in order to function properly and might not work well with servers that have limited internet access.
+The one-line install command provided in the Agent install instructions requires outbound HTTPS access to a number of different endpoints to function properly and might not work with servers that have limited internet access.

 If the target system is blocked from accessing the package repository directly, download the package from the repository using another server, then transfer it over to the target system for a local install.

 The rpm packages for Agent 6 are available at https://yum.datadoghq.com/stable/6/x86_64/.

 Note: The package bundles all resources necessary to run the Agent and checks (whether the integration is enabled or not).
 In terms of hard requirements, Python 2.7+ and sysstat are required; other dependencies are mandatory depending on what checks are enabled.

 Once the package has been transferred to the target system, it can be installed locally by using the appropriate package manager command.
 For yum, the command would follow the pattern: